tidalmigrations/tidalmigrations.github.io/pages/user guides/public_urls.md

 <br>

 ## Step 4
-Go to your account on Tidal Migrations my_domain.tidalmg.com/#/discover/public_urls.
+Go to your account on Tidal my_domain.tidalmg.com/#/discover/public_urls.
 Enter the CIDR range you found above, from the whois command or any labelled as netblock from ipinfo.io.
 In this case that is `104.194.16.0/22` and `205.210.17.0/24`.